in Central High, OK • 2026 Buying Guide

 Key considerations for buying a townhouse in Central High include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Central High currently spend an average of 68 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Central High currently spend an average of 46 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $217K and homes spending an average of 68 days on market, Central High is currently a buyer's market.
-There's currently 8.0 months of inventory available.
+With a median price of $600K and homes spending an average of 46 days on market, Central High is currently a seller's market.
+There's currently 2.5 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.